explicitworkload/infrakvm/README.md

 # Setup Infra Requirements
 Prepared for Haseem / Sylvia.
 We're going to prepare infrastructure requirements from scratch, and make this a disconnected cluster.
-- tailscale (your personal VPN)
+To start off, the steps below will guide you to setup a jumphost (bastion), within it will also contain the following software packages.

-- DNS server
+- Tailscale (VPN)
+- DNS server based on AdGuard Home, we will block all DNS internet queries to mimick a airgapped environment.

+These steps will take around 1-2 hours.

 ## Get your IBM Cloud environment up and create your own jumphost (bastion)
-In customer's environment, there could be RHEL / Ubuntu or other Linux distributions.
-We're not going to harp on which distro is the jumphost here.
-Let's start and login to **VMware Cloud**,
+Let's start and login to **VMware Cloud**, feel free to follow the video guide, https://share.cleanshot.com/F3M1TQyw
 1. Create your Jumphost VM (Ubuntu) with 8 vCPU, 12GB of RAM, 50GB of storage space.
 This should take around 10-15 minutes.
-Feel free to follow the video guide, https://share.cleanshot.com/F3M1TQyw

     - workload_share_FZZZD > ubuntu-24.04.3-desktop-amd64.iso
     ![alt text](images/2025-11-07%2002.44.53@2x.png)